 Completed in 2007, this one mile strip is home to more than 300 vendors selling virtually anything you can imagine, as well as restaurants, music venues featuring world famous bands and acts, street painting, recycled art displays, comedy shows, sand sculptures, photography, boutiques, department stores, cafes and gyms, and booths selling fashion accessories, arts and crafts.
 If you’re prone to shopping sprees, this may be a very dangerous place to visit indeed.

-The Jumeirah Mosque, one of the few mosques in the UAE that is open to non-Muslims and is open for tours at 10am daily (with the exception of Fridays).
+Make sure to take a tour of the Jumeirah Mosque, one of the few mosques in the UAE that is open to non-Muslims and is open for tours at 10am daily (with the exception of Fridays).

 The Covent Garden Market is a weekly Wednesday-Saturday market designed in an effort to emulate European street and open-air markets.
 It gives visitors still more opportunities to browse unique items like jewelry, clothes and antiques.